Euclideon/vaultclient/docs/TranslationGuide.md

 - `convertAddNewJob`: Label for button used in convert window to create a blank new job in the convert job list
 - `convertAddFile`: Label for button used in convert window to open a file dialog and add a file to be converted
 - `convertSetOutput`: Label for button used in convert window to open a file dialog and set the destination filepath for the converted file output.
+- `convertWatermark`: Label when displaying watermark or watermark path

 ### Menu Strings